This is where all 50 states stand on reopening - KVIA

 Gov. Larry Hogan issued a statewide stay-at-home order on March 30.
 There is no current potential end date.

-The governor said during his appearance on CNN Newsroom on Monday that the state is discussing ways to safely reopening the state with health officials, and that his priority is to save lives, not the economy.
+The governor said during his appearance on CNN Newsroom on April 13 that the state is discussing ways to safely reopen the state with health officials, and that his priority is to save lives, not the economy.

 “We’ve got to listen to the doctors and scientists,” Hogan said.
 “We’ve also got to be concerned about people getting the help they need and getting on track, but doing so in a gradual and safe manner when it’s really the right time to do it.”